SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Using the Callout feature, you can chat with your spouse about adding broccoli to the ol’ shopping list.
 You know, serious matters.
 But honestly, most adults also have their smartphone handy, which is faster and more reliable for calling.
 (Now if only I could train the pup to press the button!)

-The Indoor Camera does have infrared night vision,3 but I wasn’t impressed with the picture.
+The Ping Indoor Camera does have infrared night vision,3 but I wasn’t impressed with the picture.
 As you’ll see below, it’s quite grainy and black and white.
 But in a way, poor night vision is better than no night vision.
 Unfortunately, this is pretty standard for indoor security cameras, so a quick tip is to leave a light on, as even a soft light can help to illuminate a room.
 However, keep the light away from the camera’s direct sight.
 Lights can cause glare, especially if the night vision is on.

-The Indoor Camera can also record 20-second video clips whenever it detects motion.
+The Ping Indoor Camera can also record 20-second video clips whenever it detects motion.
 You can set a custom action to only have this mode enabled when your system is armed in “Away.”
 Similar to the delays in SimpliSafe’s SimpliCam and certain Arlo cameras, you might notice a 5-second delay between the beginning of the action and when the camera starts to record.
 This isn’t a huge deal — and it’s likely an internet issue, as my Wi-Fi experienced a noticeable slowdown while using the recording feature — but it’s something to think about.

 Pro Tip: Looking for a highly-functional home security camera system?
 Check out our full Arlo review to see how their HD camera systems can protect your home and family.

 If you’re expecting company, Privacy Mode is a nice way to make sure your guests feel comfortable – and with a Vivint camera, you can make it happen in a snap.
-Simply toggle the privacy mode to “off,” which means the shutter is basically shut, and the live stream is unavailable.
-I’ve used many indoor security cameras that don’t offer this functionality, so it’s nice to see it in Vivint’s Indoor Camera.
+Simply toggle the privacy mode to “on,” which means the shutter is basically shut, and the live stream is unavailable.
+I’ve used many indoor security cameras that don’t offer this functionality, so it’s nice to see it in Vivint’s Ping Indoor Camera.

 You can actually set a custom action for this, too, which would automatically turn off privacy mode (which means the camera is active) whenever you arm your home.
 And just as easily, you can enable privacy mode anytime the system is disarmed.
 It’s a nice touch, for sure.